ReturnPath/rp-emr/README.md

 ## Client Wrapper

-The AWS EMR client is very low level, and basically expects a hash of values. dp-emr provides wrappers for the basic data types and some helpers for building collections.
+The AWS EMR client is very low level, and basically expects a hash of values. rp-emr provides wrappers for the basic data types and some helpers for building collections.
 All objects are built using the [assembler](https://github.com/benhamill/assembler) gem, so you can mix values between method-call syntax and builder-block syntax.